 As a member of the group Tennessee Healthy Workplace Advocates, Gilbert was part of the “think tank” involved in crafting the language of the bill.

 Gilbert began her efforts against workplace bullying at MTSU.
 In the spring of 2011, Gilbert assigned students in her Principles of Management class a group project to further their understanding of five different forms of bullying.
-The class produced brochures and a video on hazing, cyber bullying, stalking, mobbing, and corporate bullying, which her cause recognition within the university.
+The class produced brochures and a video on hazing, cyberbullying, stalking, mobbing, and corporate bullying, which she causes recognition within the university.

-The video, Take a Stand Stop the Bully: The Face of a New Resistance, spread its influence beyond MTSU.
-After a presentation from Gilbert’s cyber-bulling team, Oakland high school partnered with the university to help students in high school and college alike acknowledge the various types of bullying and how they can help by practicing respectful behavior in their own lives.
+The video, Take a Stand Stop the Bully: The Face of a New Resistance spread its influence beyond MTSU.
+After a presentation from Gilbert’s cyber-bullying team, Oakland high school partnered with the university to help students in high school and college alike acknowledge the various types of bullying and how they can help by practicing respectful behavior in their own lives.
+It may also be useful for the students to check out some statistics on sites like broadbandsearch, as this could give them an even better idea of how much of a negative impact this is having on society.

 Gilbert’s efforts did not go unrecognized.
 Between 2012 and 2014, Gilbert has become a member of the Tennessee Healthy Workplace Advocates, the TACIR Civility Workgroup, and the U.S Academy on Workplace Bullying Mobbing and Abuse.